Table of Contents

 Sadly, the test is not widely available.

-If your symptoms match with those of Avian flu, upon consultation, your doctor may perform chest x-rays, white blood cell differential tests among others for disease control and prevention.
+If your symptoms match with those of Avian flu, upon consultation, your doctor may perform chest x-rays and white blood cell differential tests, among others, for disease control and prevention.

 A bird flu vaccine has been approved by medical authorities to prevent the H5N1 virus infection.
 It has not yet been made available to the public.
 (Authorities are stocking it in a pile to be used in case an epidemic occurs).